-This plugin is available for accounts with Gold and Platinum plans.
+This plugin is available for accounts with Silver, Gold, or Platinum plans.

 The OAI-PMH Repository plugin exposes metadata for Omeka items using the Open Archives Initiative Protocol for Metadata Harvesting (OAI-PMH).
 This is the reverse of the functionality provided by the OaiPmhHarvester plugin.